 Acceptance of yourself – this means you will stop judging yourself so harshly and your self-worth will increase which leads to:

-Self-compassion – you will develop compassion towards yourself and this leads to:
+Self-compassion – you will develop compassion towards yourself and want a better life for yourself and this leads to:

 Change – you will have the knowledge and ability to change your life.

 In pursuit of healing, understanding NPD can be liberating as children of narcissists realise that the treatment they received was impersonal because the narcissist cannot see their child as a person, the narcissist can only see their own needs.
 Knowledge leads to self-acceptance.

 Other topics which are useful to learn about are: Complex Post Traumatic Stress Disorder, Co-dependency and Childhood Trauma.

 Many children of narcissists will have some self-awareness but much of their emotional life will be repressed.
 Knowledge of NPD and the understanding that this brings will lead to acceptance of the self and this opens up self-awareness.

 The development of self-awareness slowly brings the suppressed feelings and thoughts into conscious awareness.
 Self-awareness combined with self-acceptance gives individuals the ability to change their behaviours.
 The unconscious needs to be made conscious so that it is no longer an influence that seems, at times, to be beyond control.

 Gaining awareness of the inner self makes change possible.